mac-cain13/HelveticaLove/Readme.md

 #Installation

 - Quit Taskpaper
+- Launch the `TaskpaperThemeInstaller.app`
+- Select the theme you want to install (works with any Taskpaper theme)
+- Start Taskpaper, go to Preferences..., look for "Theme Options" and select "HelveticaLove"

+If you don't want to use the installer:
+- Quit Taskpaper
 - Open `~/Library/Application Support/TaskPaper/Themes` in Finder
 - Copy the `HelviticaLove.taskpapertheme` into the folder you just opened
 - Start Taskpaper, go to Preferences..., look for "Theme Options" and select "HelveticaLove"